cesanta/mongoose-os/README.md

   1 is station, 2 is soft-AP, 3 is station + soft-AP
 - `Wifi.scan(cb)` - invoke `cb` with a list of discovered networks.

+## Cloud

+This interface provides an easy way to send data to the Cesanta cloud.
+On a cloud side, it is easy to build interactive real-time dashboards.

+- `Cloud.store(name, value [, options]) -> undefined` - store metric `name`
+with value `value` in a cloud storage.
+Optional `options` object can be used to specify metrics labels and success callback function.
+Example:
+`Cloud.store('temperature', 36.6)`.
+The following prerequisites has
+to be met:
+  - Wifi needs to be configured
+  - Global configuration object `conf` needs to have device ID and password set, `conf.dev.id` and `conf.dev.psk`
+  - Device with those ID and PSK needs to be registered in a cloud - see video at the top of this document

 ## Built-in functions

 - `usleep(num_microseconds) -> undefined` - sleep for `num_microseconds`